How do we empower people to feel comfortable in their smart homes and trust their connected devices?

 Inform The Design & The Experience

-For me, a strategy is always evolving.
-Once I set the foundation, I work closely with designers, listening to their insights to enrich the strategy.
-I believe a big part of my job is to constantly engage with the team and help them refine their concept.
-Collaboration is key to build eloquent and holistic brand stories.
+As a design strategist, a big part of my mission is to constantly engage with the team and help them refine their concept.
+Collaboration is key to build eloquent brand stories and innovative product experiences.
 Dojo’s design is an expression of the strategy: a discreet ambient interface and an empowering, friendly conversational UI experience.

 Learn more: www.dojo-labs.com